Moebits/youtube.ts/readme.md

   /*Download all of your videos from youtube studio.
 If there is an error, the video will be skipped.
 The final param is an optional limit.*/ await youtube.util.downloadMyVideos("https://www.youtube.com/channel/UC8qU4aFe81jzG1attsyQ5wQ", key, cookie, "./videos", 100)

-  /*Download any video on the website.
-You can specify the quality and format, the default is the highest available.*/ await youtube.util.downloadVideo("https://www.youtube.com/watch?v=mLJQ0HO5Alc", "./videos", {format: "mp4", quality: "720p60"})
+  /*Download any video on the website with yt-dlp.*/ await youtube.util.downloadVideo("https://www.youtube.com/watch?v=mLJQ0HO5Alc", "./videos", {format: "mp4", quality: "720p60"})

-  /*Download just the MP3 track.*/ await youtube.util.downloadMP3("https://www.youtube.com/watch?v=mLJQ0HO5Alc", "./videos/mp3")
+  /*Download just the MP3 track with yt-dlp.*/ await youtube.util.downloadMP3("https://www.youtube.com/watch?v=mLJQ0HO5Alc", "./videos/mp3")

   /*Mass download videos and/or mp3 files by passing in a YoutubeVideo[] array.*/